dogle-scottlogic/scott-logic-fifa/README.md

 # Scott Logic - FIFA
-This project is designed to track Xbox FIFA play within the Edinburgh office.
+This project is designed to track XBox FIFA play within the Edinburgh office.

 To set the project up locally:
 * git clone the repo